How To Avoid Insect And Mosquito Bites

 Why mosquito bites could be deadly?

-It's estimated that mosquito cause nearly 750,000 deaths per year through the spread of diseases like Malaria, Yellow Fever, and Dengue Fever to name just a few.
+It's estimated that mosquitoes cause nearly 750,000 deaths per year through the spread of diseases like Malaria, Yellow Fever, and Dengue Fever to name just a few.

 CHOOSING INSECT REPELLENTS:

 Insect repellents are available in various forms and concentrations.
-Many skin preparations are available, mostly containing diethyltoluamide (DEET).
+Many skin preparations such as sprays, lotions or roll-ons are available, mostly containing diethyltolamide (DEET).

 DEET has been proven to be the most effective in preventing mosquito bites so it is the repellent of choice in areas with diseases such as malaria and dengue.